The Passion of the Christ (2004)

 I first shared news about the film in my Film Forum column in August of 2002.
 I’ve reported on the growing controversies, attacks, and defensive maneuvers almost weekly for more than two years.
 It is a great relief to finally have the work to discuss, and to be done with rumor and speculation.

 Now that I’ve seen the film, I find myself with a foot in each of the two critics’ camps.
 The Passion of the Christ succeeds in that it does just what Mel Gibson set out to do: it focuses us on Christ’s willing, determined march through the destruction of his body.
 He reminds us that this man never quit loving us, never quit forgiving his enemies, even as they tore him to shreds.

 But the question must be asked: Is it appropriate and wise to bring this narrowly focused work into a multiplex, where moviegoers do not know the rest of the story?
-Is it fair to exhibit this bloody exhibition when viewers do not necessarily know what the hovering dove symbolizes, who Judas was before he came to Gethsemane to betray Jesus, who any of these disciples are, how Jesus’ teachings differed from the teachings of the Sanhedrin?
+Is it fair to exhibit this bloody exhibition when viewers do not necessarily know what the hovering dove symbolizes, who Judas was before he came to Gethsemane to betray Jesus, who any of these disciples are, or how Jesus’ teachings differed from the teachings of the Sanhedrin?